emeliepetersson/plain-news/README.md

 - Open the index.php file in your browser.

 ## Extra
-- Hide and show content/menu items with javascript function.
+- Hide and show content/menu items with javascript.
 - Add categories and return all unique categories with php function.
+- Add a SQLite database, use PDO to connect to the database and fetch data.

 ## Testers
 - Julia Karlsson